titusaj/AutomatedLungSoundSegmentation/README.md

 Day 7: Working out how to create the network for processing the dataflow in the system.

 Day 8: Got the envolopes of intrest that go into the network, need to figure outthe insertion into the network today, go input as a 4 layer input.

+Day 9: Got the envolope model figured out where just create a symetrical unet model for input into the system.